 In the summer, the desuperheater uses the excess heat that would otherwise be expelled to the ground to heat your water.
 During the fall, winter, and spring—when the desuperheater isn't producing as much excess heat—you'll need to rely more on your storage or demand water heater to heat the water.
 You can install a triple-function geothermal heat pump system, to meet your home’s hot-water needs year-round.

-Contact one of our participating contractors to purchase and install your new heat pump water heater, or purchase one at a retail store and have it installed by a qualified contractor.
+Contact one of our participating contractors to purchase and install your new heat pump water heater, or buy one yourself and have it installed by one of our participating contractors.

 was this information helpful?